How Much Compensation For A Child Injury Claim?

 - Special damages – these damages regarding an adult personal injury would look closely at how the person has been affected financially due to the incident and injury.
 However, this is quite different as a minor would not have a loss of earnings.
 Child injury claims and child accident claims in terms of special damages can help towards medical expenses, travel costs, or property damage.
 Future expenses or any predicted loss of earning may be covered through special damages as well as future treatment and care that may be needed.

 Most personal injury compensation child accident claims are funded through a No Win No Fee or a conditional fee agreement, and this can also be the same for child injury compensation cases.
-These allow all victims of personal injury to be able to make a claim for compensation if they have been injured through no fault of their own.
+These allow all victims of personal injury to be able to make a claim for compensation if they have been injured in an accident through no fault of their own.

 We offer free initial consultations to all who feel that they have been injured as a result of the negligence of another.
 The consultation allows free discussion to understand the merits of a personal injury claim and what is likely to be the claim’s outcome.
 If it is agreed that there is a case for personal injury, then we will offer you a conditional fee agreement where a percentage of the compensation awarded will be given to the solicitor as their fee.
 Basically, this means there is no financial risk.
 There are no upfront fees, and no money will ever be asked from your own pocket before the case is concluded.
 If the case does not succeed, then there will never be anything to pay.